-4. Create the file by entering
+4. Log to the new account by entering.

-CREATE-FILE fileName
+CREATE-FILE filename

-5. If you are loading from a pseudo-floppy save, set a pointer to the converted Reality Tape Image file:
+5. If you are loading from a pseudo-floppy save, set a pointer to the converted Reality where path is the location and file name of the converted tape image.
+This command temporarily configures tape device 1 to use the specified tape image file.

+Tape Image file: